ubeydeozdmr/turkiye-api/README.md

 - `fields` (Query Parameter, string): It shows the fields you want to see in the response.

 ## Towns

+Important Notes:

+- The scope of the v1 version of TurkiyeAPI (without municipal units) is to include provinces, districts, neighborhoods, and villages.
+However, since towns (a type of municipality) have an important place in the country, two routes have been allocated to them, just like neighborhoods and villages.
+In short, this is a patch prepared for v1.
+However, unlike neighborhoods and villages, they are not shown in the `/districts/:id` route, meaning they are isolated within themselves.
+Nevertheless, in these routes starting with `/towns`, the province-district names and IDs to which the towns are connected are specified, meaning you can connect using these if you wish.

+- This is just a patch update (Check issue [#29](https://github.com/ubeydeozdmr/turkiye-api/issues/29)), in version 2 I will probably remove the `/towns` route and add the `/municipalities` route instead.

 ### Get All Towns